prayas-arora/prayas-arora.github.io/about.md

 permalink: /about/
 ---

+I am a first year Computer Science Masters student at University of Massachusetts Amherst.
-- 2 years applied ML experience at Microsoft Bing! - Tackled interesting Information Retrieval problems including entity extraction, intent mining, and URL clustering on high volume web-scale data.

-- Pushed 50+ Sub-intent models to production that impacted over 1 million Bing! queries.
+I have 2 years of engineering and applied machine learning experience at Microsoft Bing! where I built infrastructure to process high volume web-scale data.
+My major contribution was in Subintent Mining where I helped pushed 50+ Sub-intent models to production that impacted over *1* *million* Bing! queries.

-- Entrepreneurial, Leadership and other interdisciplinary skills achieved through ThinkBinary Academy.

-- ACM ICPC Asia Regional Finalist in 2011, 2012.
-- Runners up in Microsoft STCI Machine Learning Competition 2014.

-- Experienced in agile development methodology.
-- Mentored and took multiple initiatives to help reduce efforts of other team members
-- Profound interest in teaching, algorithm design, and problem solving.
+I left Microsoft to co-found a small startup based out of Chandigarh, India called *'Think* *Binary* *Academy'*.
+At the academy, I conceptualized and instructed a specialized algorithms course for final year undergraduate students across North India.
+While I couldn't achieve all that I had hoped for, I did improve my leadership and management skills in the process.

+On the lighter side, I enjoy early morning runs, and a movie with a big bucket of popcorns.
+TV shows I can't get enough of - Friends and Survivor.

 ### More!

 Did I mention that I am actively looking for research internships for Summer 2018!?

 If your company has some awesome ongoing projects in the field of Information Retrieval / Machine Learning, send me an email.

 ### Contact me